Gowtham-app-developer/Android-Interview-Questions/Core Java.md

 ## Super Keyword

-- The super keyword in Java is a reference variable which is used to refer immediate parent class object.
+- The super keyword in Java is a reference variable which is used to refer immediate parent class object which is applicable for variables, method and constructor.
-- It is applicable for variables, method and constructor.
+- It is used to call superclass methods, superclass methods and superclass constructor.

 __Extra points__

 - In other words, super keyword refers to the objects of super class, it is used when we want to call the superclass variables, methods and constructor through                                                     subclass objects.
 - Whenever you create the instance of subclass, an instance of parent class is created implicitly which is referred by super reference variable.
-- It is used to call superclass methods and to access the superclass constructor.

 __Example__